 Tips to Minimize These Risks

 - Visit the senior in the hospital either in person or via video chat or phone call.
+These calls can help stimulate the brain.

 - Help your loved one feel comfortable in the hospital by bringing some items from home (like their blanket, photos, mobility aids, favorite books, etc.).